If you or someone you love is struggling with seasonal allergies, you know how disruptive it can be. It seems like it affects every area of your life!

 These 3 together are a powerful one-two punch against the maddening effects of allergies such as watery, itchy eyes, the stuffed up feeling, and the feeling of being in a fog.
 Use them in a diffuser in the room with the person struggling to help with clear breathing and/or make a blend of the 3 oils to use topically.

-This combination of oils is offered in a supplement form which is taken daily over allergy season for relief of symptoms.
+You can find this combination of oils in supplement form.
+Then, take it daily to relieve symptoms.
 It costs less than traditional remedies, has no side effects, and it works.
 I can’t tell you the hundreds of people who have found relief for just about $1 per dose.

 Honourable mentions for essential oils in dealing with seasonal discomforts go to: